 For a study published in the Journal of Environmental Health, researchers ordered drinks at 21 different restaurants and found that nearly 70 percent of the lemon wedges served on glasses contained disease-causing germs — 25 different microorganisms in all, including E. coli and other fecal bacteria.

-The Remedy Rx: This is the rare case when we'll advocate reducing your fruit consumption — skip the lemon twist.
+The Rx: This is the rare case when we'll advocate reducing your fruit consumption — skip the lemon twist.

 You Are Touching Door Handles